-It all comes down to the question on how “clean eating” is defined.
-As hopefully we are all evolving, my point of view has considerably changed over the last five years.
+It all comes down to the question of how “clean eating” is defined.
+As hopefully, we are all evolving, my point of view has considerably changed over the last five years.
 Read more about it, at the end of this blog post.

 Clean & vegan breakfast ideas